 Find beauty; be still. —W.H.
 Murray

 On a visit to Galway City Library last week I happened upon Robert Macfarlane’s book The Old Ways: A Journey on Foot (Hamish Hamilton, 2012), and promptly whisked it from the shelf.
-A friend had lent me Macfarlane’s The Wild Places a few months ago (thanks, JC) and it proved a highlight of my reading year.
+I had read Macfarlane’s The Wild Places a few months earlier and it’s already a highlight of my reading year.

 Macfarlane is an English academic and author who writes about nature, travel, landscape and literature and how one influences or nourishes the other.
 The Old Ways takes pathways as its primary motif: the tracks we find and make across land and sea and how they signify and affect our relationship to place.

 A few language-related excerpts follow.
 First, an entertaining note on the polyglottism of George Borrow, ‘the most charismatic of modern walker-writers’, who Macfarlane says ‘inspired the surge in path-following and old-way romance that occurred in mid-nineteenth-century Europe and America’: